-The National Board of Science and Technology has published a comprehensive study on the impact of new micro electronics on Irish industry with telecommunications being one of the most important area.
+The National Board of Science and Technology publish a study on the impact of new micro electronics on Irish industry.

 One of the widespread beliefs about the microchip is that it will replace thousands of jobs.
 Brendan Keenan talks to Dr Eamon Lalor of the Science Board and asks him if their report confirmed this?